Tayruh/sadako/README.md

 ## Documentation

-A guide on how to setup an HTML page for use with Sadako can be viewed [here](getting-started.md).
+* [Getting Started](getting-started.md): A guide on how to setup an HTML page for use with Sadako.

-A reference and guide on how to use Sadako script, the scripting language developed for Sadako, can be viewed [here](reference.md).
+* [Sadako Script Reference](reference.md): A reference and guide on how to use Sadako script, the scripting language developed for Sadako.

-The reference for Sadako specific JavaScript functions and variables is [here](javascript_reference.md).
+* [JavaScript Reference](javascript_reference.md): The reference for Sadako specific JavaScript functions and variables.

 ## Game Demos